 Studying the differences, as well as similarities of policy responses to financial crises and understanding the distinct economic perspectives of both countries will be at the core of the program.
 Students will utilize the expertise of guest speakers and the lectures by Profs Baum and Erbil to evaluate different economic scenarios in their several short essays.

 Historical and economic ties between Germany and Turkey will provide a natural flow to the program.
 The students will have the opportunity to contrast and compare the economies, cultures, people and two of the most beautiful metropolises of the world.

 This unique experience will provide ample material to support the theory and material covered in class at Boston College.
-Access to prominent guest speakers, company and site visits, and numerous cultural activities will constitute an exclusive, rich, educational, fun and memorable three-week program.
+Access to prominent guest speakers, company and site visits, and numerous cultural activities will constitute an exclusive, rich, educational, fun and memorable four-week program.

 The policy challenges facing European economies, and the methods used to study and address them, are the focus of this summer course on economic policy analysis in turbulent times.
 The course will involve a series of lectures on the major policy issues, with readings from the text Economic Policy: Theory and Practice (Benassy-Quere et al., Oxford University Press, 2010) interspersed with